jensbeh/calculator-android-app/README.md

 # Android Calculator

-This app is a calculator for Android that allows users to calculate complex formulas with brackets.
+This app is a calculator for Android written in Java that allows the user to calculate complex formulas with brackets.
 Please note that not all functions are implemented at the current time.

 ## Features